“Sometimes even to live is an act of courage.”

 Indeed, some people might actually benefit from skipping to the end and reading this concluding section of the book first.

-I’ve also written several books about Stoicism myself.
+I’ve also written several Stoicism books myself.
 The two I’d recommend to beginners are…

 It opens with one of my favourite quotes from Seneca: